nullivex/ah-wiki/core/Stats.md

 ### api.stats.getAll(api, next)
 - next(err, stats)
 - stats is a hash of `{global: globalStats, local: localStats}`
+- keys will be collapsed into a hash

 ## Notes
 - in `api.stats.increment`, the count can be negative or positive